ngocuong0105/dendron-wiki/vault/journal.Razmisli.md

 “Happy birthday!
 Your life is just about to pick up speed and blast off into the stratosphere.
 Wear a seat belt and be sure to enjoy the journey.
 Happy birthday!”

 Congratulations on being even more experienced.

 “Wishing you a beautiful day with good health and happiness forever.
 Happy birthday!”

+Happy Birthday Amy!
+Congratulations on being even more experienced.
+Wear a seat belt and be sure to enjoy the journey of life.
+I wish you a wonderful time ahead!

 Best wishes on your birthday!
 May you have maximum fun today, and minimum hangover tomorrow!